-Figure 19: City of Mukilteo Existing and Proposed Trails
+Figure 2019: City of Mukilteo Existing and Proposed Trails

 The City hopes to add additional pedestrian trails.
 Specifically, the City intends to develop a waterfront promenade and construct soft trails through the gulches to the water.
 The promenade will be developed as part of the waterfront re-development as described previously.
 An illustration of the promenade, adapted from the Multi-modal Plan, that looks toward the west is presented below in Figure 20.
 A trail through Big Gulch as part of Mukilteo Water District's sewer line replacement project has provided the first opportunity for the City to develop a major pedestrian trail in Big Gulch.
 As a stated goal, the City would like to acquire more tidelands as opportunities arise.
-As a long-term vision, tideland acquisition could lead to developing a shoreline trail along the coastline.
+As a long term vision, tideland acquisition could lead to developing a shoreline trail along the coastline.
 The City also plans to add additional bike paths to connect existing bike paths within the city and region.

-Figure 20: Conceptual Promenade Drawing (west-facing view) from the Multi-modal Plan
+Figure 212210: Conceptual Promenade-Japanese Gulch Creek Park Drawing (west-facing view) from the Multi-modalJapanese Gulch Master Plan